-Do you have a process to review and assure the integrity of the AI system over time and take remedial action if it is not operating as intended?
+Is there a process to review and assure the integrity of the AI system over time and take remedial action if it is not operating as intended?

 If human labour has been involved in data preparation (eg image labelling by Mechanical Turk workers) have the workers involved been fairly compensated?